A roadmap for Scivision#

 Description#

-This document summarises the main priorities of the Scivision team based at the Alan Turing Institute, for the current phase of the project supporting Scivision development, that started in January 2023.
+This document summarises the main priorities of the Scivision team based at the Alan Turing Institute, for the current phase of the project supporting Scivision development, that started in August 2024.

-Scivision originated at the Alan Turing Institute, and development is actively hosted there, but the project welcomes participation from anyone in the wider community.
+Scivision originated at the Alan Turing Institute, and development is hosted there, but the project welcomes participation from anyone in the wider community.
 Any contributions related to Scivision’s mission are gladly received, whether or not they relate to the items noted below.

 Importantly, the roadmap doesn’t commit anyone to any particular deliverables, there aren’t specific dates associated with the items listed here, and it may be modified (it is likely to remain a perpetual ‘draft’).